FuelLabs/fuel-docs/src/developer-quickstart.md

 default toolchain set to 'beta-2-aarch64-apple-darwin'
 ```

-You can check your current toolchain anytime by running `fuelup show.`
+You can check your current toolchain anytime by running `fuelup show`.

 > Having problems with this part?
 Post your question on our forum [https://forum.fuel.network/](https://forum.fuel.network/).
 To help you as efficiently as possible, include the output of this command in your post: `fuelup show.`